kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

-.. raw:: html
+* .. raw:: html

     <a href="https://github.com/kanors-emr/Veda2.0-Installation" target="_blank">Download Veda</a>

-* To download and install VEDA2.0 it is recommended that the new user first takes a look at the video:
+* It is recommended that the new user first takes a look at the video:

     .. raw:: html